appvia/terranetes/docs/terranetes-controller/developer/flux.md

   module: http::http://source-controller.source-system.svc.cluster.local/gitrepository/apps/terraform-aws-s3-bucket.git/latest.tar.gz
 ```

-The controller will retrieve the extract the archive for you.
+The controller will retrieve and extract the archive for you.

 :::important
-These steps don't need to be performed sequentially.
-Once you know the expected format of the URL the source controller is going to give you can apply the resources all at once.
+These steps do not need to be performed sequentially.
+Once you know the expected format of the URL that the source controller is going to provide, you can apply the resources all at once.
 :::